Relaxing the Additivity Constraints in Decentralized No-Regret High-Dimensional Bayesian Optimization: Asymptotic Optimality

-In this section, we provide a regret bound for \AlgLagrangian~and we establish its asymptotic optimality under the assumptions given above.
+Now that we have the guarantee that $\varphi_t$ is always maximized, we can properly establish the asymptotic optimality of \AlgLagrangian.
 We start by providing an upper bound on its immediate regret $r_t = f(\bm x^*) - f(\bm x_t)$ for a finite, discrete domain $\mathcal{D}$.
 Its proof can be found in Appendix~\ref{app:algo_optimal}.